Thais in Finland

-Thais in Finland or Finnish Thais are people who have a background from Thailand and who live in Finland.
-People can be born in Thailand, have Thai ancestors and/or be citizens of Thailand.
-As of 2024, there were 13,604 people born in Thailand living in Finland.
-Similarly, the number of people with Thai citizenship was 8,506.
-The number of people who spoke Thai as their mother tongue was 12,355.
+Thais in Finland or Finnish Thais are people of Thailand background who live in Finland.
+People may be born in Thailand, have Thai ancestors and/or be citizens of Thailand.
+As of 2025, there were 14,003 people born in Thailand living in Finland.
+Similarly, the number of people with Thai citizenship was 8,585.
+The number of people who spoke Thai as their mother tongue was 12,712.

 Demographics

 People born in Thailand and living in Finland, according to Statistics Finland.